"Prayer is the hope of our nation."

 The theme of this year's event, based on Proverbs 14:34, is "Righteousness Exalts a Nation … but sin is a disgrace to any people."
 There couldn't be a better time in our nation's history for us to hear these two verses from Chronicles and Proverbs.

 As we make our way through wars on terrorism at home and abroad, it's crucial that we understand that it is neither might nor power that will save our nation in the end.
 Although our current battles are just and necessary to protect the innocent, free the oppressed, and protect freedom, it will never be the actions of man that will save the souls of individuals, and the soul of our nation.

 As Mrs. Dobson has stated, "We should pray, 'God bless America.'
 However, our prayer is incomplete if we do not say, 'God bless and forgive America.'
 We have disobeyed God, ignored His moral laws, profaned His name and embraced many behaviors that stand contradictory to God's standard of morality.
 In fact, our survival and well-being as a nation rests solely on our willingness to live according to His purpose."

 Mrs. Dobson is focused on building into our lives an understanding of the importance of prayer well beyond what she does to promote Thursday's event.
-Her book on prayer, Certain Peace in Uncertain Times, has had a tremendous impact on my own life in helping me to understand the importance of meeting God throughout my day.
+Her book on prayer, Certain Peace in Uncertain Times

 As Mrs. Dobson points out so well, prayer is intensely personal, and in America, our constitution protects the opportunity to pray in the public square too.
 The National Day of Prayer provides a forum for the community of faith to take advantage of our freedom to worship together in a collective statement of our belief in God and His standards, wisdom, love and forgiveness.